gvasilei/AutoReviewer/README.md

 ## 🤞 Limitations

-This Github Action is still in early development
+- This Github Action is still in early development.
+- While the action supports both `gpt-4` and `gpt-3.5-turbo`, `gpt-4` gives much better suggestions.
 ## 🙌 Contributing

 If you have any ideas or improvements to our GitHub action, feel free to submit a PR.
 We welcome all contributions!